info@critical-thinking.com | (858) 459-7600

 Thinking Together

 In organizations, teamwork means thinking together.
 Leaders of all types must be able to think clearly and critically and to help others do so.
-Both team and organizational leaders will benefit from mastering these three areas of leader leverage: personal thinking competence, coaching the thinking of others, and thinking to foster system evolution and change.
+Both team and organizational leaders will benefit from mastering these three areas of leverage:

 Secrets of Success

 Larson & LaFasto (TeamWork, Sage 1989) isolated eight factors of collaborative success.
 Chief among them is a clear, elevating goal.
-Clear goals don’t come from vague thinking.
-Building excitement about a goal requires sound reasoning and mastery of the available facts.
-Successful teams and organizations use data-based decision methods.
+Clear goals don’t come from missing facts and vague thinking.
+Building excitement about a goal requires sound reasoning and relevant facts.
+Review this article Workshops that build MANAGER Competencies about the competences managers should have to lead successful projects.

 Systems Thinking